open-contracting/ocdskit/README.rst

 upgrade
 ~~~~~~~

 Upgrades packages and releases from an old version of OCDS to a new version.
-Any data not in the old version is passed through.
+Any data not in the old version is passed through. **Note:** Versioned releases within a record package are not upgraded.

 OCDS 1.0 `describes <http://standard.open-contracting.org/1.0/en/schema/reference/#identifier>`__ an organization's ``name``, ``identifier``, ``address`` and ``contactPoint`` as relevant to identifying it.
 OCDS 1.1 `moves <http://standard.open-contracting.org/1.1/en/schema/reference/#parties>`__ organization data into a ``parties`` array.
 To upgrade from OCDS 1.0 to 1.1, we create an ``id`` for each organization, based on those identifying fields.
 This can result in duplicates in the ``parties`` array, if the same organization has different or missing values for identifying fields in different contexts.
 This can also lead to data loss if the same organization has different values for non-identifying fields in different contexts; the command prints warnings in such cases.

-.. note:: Versioned releases within a record package are not upgraded.

 ::